Author: Martin

 Dear All

-See enclosed photo – the new HD stack systems in the skills training room in the Radiology Academy – result!
+See enclosed photo – the new HD stack systems in the skills training room in the Training Academy – result!

 Many thanks to all being involved in this initiative to bring us out of the dark ages (literally!).

-The stacks for the rest of the hospital to follow shortly.
+The cameras for the rest of the hospital to follow shortly.

-A special thanks to David XXX, whose god-like skills in the laparoscopic stack tender have saved the Trust ~£600k
+A special thanks to Andy XXX, whose god-like skills in the camera stack tender have saved the Trust ~£600k

 The Consultant Surgeon now champions procurement within the Trust and leads a commercial team in addition to his work in theatre.